A not-so-strange term coming from somewhere: The ``strange term'': proof of Theorem

-Note that~\eqref{bounds} holds true even when~$\alpha = 0$ because we can apply the Poincar\'e inequality to~$\widetilde{E}_\eps u_\eps$, which is supported in an~$\eps$-neighbourhoodof~$\Omega$.
-Thanks to~\eqref{bounds}, we can extract a (non-relabelled) subsequence in such a way that
+Note that~\eqref{bounds} holds even when~$\alpha = 0$, since we can apply the Poincar\'e inequality to~$\widetilde{E}_\eps u_\eps$, which is supported in a~$(\sqrt{n}\eps)$-neighbourhood of~$\Omega$.
+Thanks to~\eqref{bounds}, we can extract a (non-relabelled) subsequence so that